ryanlovett/grouper-to-github/README.md

 # grouper-to-github

-A python script that creates GitHub repositories and sets repo authorization based on the membership of a Grouper group.
+A python script that creates GitHub repositories and sets repo authorization based on the membership of a Grouper group (or a list of CalNet usernames).

 Requires:
-  * an existing grouper group
+  * an existing grouper group (optional)
-  * grouper credentials
+  * grouper credentials (optional)
   * an existing github organization
   * github credentials

 ## Notes

+If one wants to use a CalGroup, this is the default (setting -g to True).
+If one only wants to use a comma-separated list list of CalNet IDs, set -g to False and simply use -u.

 One can create a CalGroup for a course via https://github.com/ryanlovett/sis-to-calgroups.
 This uses Travis to automatically create CalGroup groups whenever a course is put into the courses/ subdirectory there.
 One needs the SIS class ID.